safi-ullah-031/java-calculator/README.md

-******Scientific Calculator using Java Programming******:

-This project is a simple scientific calculator developed using Java with object-oriented programming techniques.
+***Scientific Calculator using Java Programming*** This project is a simple scientific calculator developed using Java, demonstrating object-oriented programming techniques.

-******Features******
+**Features**
 Simple Functions: Basic arithmetic operations like addition, subtraction, multiplication, division, power, and percentage.
 Trigonometric Functions: Sin, cos, tan, and their inverse functions.
 Exponential and Logarithmic Functions: Perform calculations involving exponentials and logarithms.

-******Classes and Structure******
+**Classes and Structure**
+1. ScientificCalculator (Base Class)

-ScientificCalculator (Base Class): An abstract class defining the interface for all calculator functions.
-SimpleFunctions (Derived Class): Handles basic arithmetic operations.
-TrigFunctions (Derived Class): Handles trigonometric operations.
-ExponentialFunctions (Derived Class): Handles exponential and logarithmic calculations.
+An abstract class defining the interface for all calculator functions.

-******How to Use******

-Menu-Driven Interface: The calculator uses a text-based menu, where users can choose different operations.
-Input: Users can enter one or more values depending on the operation selected.
-Output: The calculation result is displayed after the operation is performed.

-******How to Compile and Run******

-To compile the program, use any Java Compiler.
+2. SimpleFunctions (Derived Class)
+Handles basic arithmetic operations: addition, subtraction, multiplication, division, modulus, and exponentiation.

+3. TrigFunctions (Derived Class)
+Handles trigonometric operations such as sine, cosine, and tangent (including inverse functions).

+4. ExponentialFunctions (Derived Class)
+Handles exponential and logarithmic calculations like exponentiation, natural log (ln), and base-10 logarithm (log).

+**License**
+This project is open-source and available for personal and educational purposes.
+You are free to modify and distribute it under the MIT license.